lyoganathan/lyoganathan.github.io/_posts/2021-09-03-Hypothesis-Testing.md

 ## Palmer penguins dataset

 I recently found out about a dataset on penguins in Antarctica called _palmerpenguins_.
-If you've watched the show Atypical, some of these penguin names might be familiar.
-For this post I'll focus on testing differences in body mass between the different species.
+If you've seen Netflix's Atypical, some of these penguin names might be familiar.

 {% highlight r %}